stibinator/DuAEF_Duik_Docs/src/docs/position-constraint.md

 ![](img/duik-screenshots/S-Rigging/S-Rigging-Constraints/PositionConstraint-effect.PNG)

 To constrain a layer to several other layers, you can duplicate the effect, and adjust the weight of each constraint.

+!!! note
+    You won't see the effect of the position constraint unless there already are some keyframes, the tool needs actual animation to compute the constraint.